nymtech/nym/documentation/dev-portal/src/events/hcpp23-serinko.md

 ### Monero wallet via NymConnect

-To download the Monero wallet visit the [getmonero.org](https://www.getmonero.org/downloads/).
+To download Monero wallet visit [getmonero.org](https://www.getmonero.org/downloads/).
 To connect to the Mixnet follow these steps:

 1. Start and connect NymConnect (or `nym-socks5-client`)
 2. Start your Monero wallet